AppiePau/devshed/Documentation/Documentation.md

 }
 ```

-Like that, ‘users’  now contains an array of UserViews objects.
+Like that, `users` now contains an array of `UserView` objects.
 A reading extension is also available on the definition:

 ```cs
 using (var reader = new FileStream("C:\\Test.CSV", FileMode.Open))